klaxis/TradingView-Webhook/README.md

 # License

-A free linese which will allow you to use Tradehook with one Ticker / Symbol.
-If you wish to purchase more symbols / tickers to trade please submit To request a license, please visit the issue creation page on GitHub for the klaxis/tradehook repository, and select the 'purchase-license' template.
+A free linese which will allow you to use Tradehook with Symbols.
+If you wish to purchase more symbols to trade please submit To request a license, please visit the issue creation page on GitHub for the klaxis/tradehook repository, and select the 'purchase-license' template.

 ## Free License